Julia Lathrop: Later life

 Julia Lathrop became a member of Alpha Kappa Alpha sorority.
 In 1918, President Woodrow Wilson sent Lathrop and Grace Abbott to represent the U.S. at an international conference on child welfare.
 There Lathrop consulted on the formation of a childcare bureau in the newly formed country of Czechoslovakia.
 After her retirement from the Children's Bureau in 1922, Lathrop became president of the Illinois League of Women Voters.
 She also helped form the National Committee of Mental Illness.
 In 1925 Lathrop represented the U.S. in Switzerland at the Child Welfare Committee established by the League of Nations.

 Honours

 Academic

 There is a residence hall at Rockford University and an elementary school in Rockford named after Lathrop.
 An intermediate school in Santa Ana, California also bears her name.
 Although a residence hall at Vassar College is named for Dr. Edward Lathrop, a charter trustee, he was not Julia's father.
-Julia's father was William Lathrop, a lawyer and (briefly) a congressman, from Rockford, IL.
+Julia's father was William Lathrop, a lawyer and (briefly) a congressman, from Rockford, Illinois.
 In 1938, the Chicago Housing Authority opened the Julia C. Lathrop Homes, a public housing project in the North Center neighborhood on Chicago's north side.